withvoyage/www/public/handbook/company/who-we-serve.md

 With a good idea of who your customers are and which messaging works, you're looking to scale and keep tabs on funnel health.

-### Where We Fit
+### Where Voyage Works

-Voyage is starting by serving the pre-product market fit stage.
-We're building tools that help you figure out what works and what doesn't.
+If you're pre-product market fit, Voyage can help you find the right channels and messaging.
+And our goal with our free plan is to never charge you until you've hit a consistent revenue stream.

-We grow by building tools for you once you've figured out what works.
-As you scale, so does your tool usage with us.
-Eventually you'll transition off of our free plan and onto something paid.
+If you don't have consistent revenue and you're outgrowing our free plan, [email me](mailto:bryan.houlton@withvoyage.com) and we'll work something out.

-## Growth Stage Companies
+If you're post-product market fit, Voyage can help you optimize your pipeline and keep tabs on funnel health.
+We're likely still a cheaper option than other tools you're using, plus each of our tools cross-pollinate really well.